mahdiidarabi/ctf-buidl-guidl/README.md

 the signature is ready!

-Call challenge 4 contract mintFlag fucntion and mint your flag.
+Call challenge 4 contract mintFlag function and mint your flag.